-\ E-mail:na@maths.soton.ac.uk
+^{} E-mail: n.a.andersson@soton.ac.uk

-We outline a phenomenological (vet, physically motivated) model for the dynamical tide in a neutron star binary, adding frequency dependence to the tidal deformability that comes into play during the late stages of inspiral.
-This is a small effect, but it should be within reach of precision measurements for particularly "bright" future events.
-Moreover, the analysis is useful as it provides insight into the "systematic errors" associated with the tidal deformability, in the same way that our recent work (Andersson and Pnigouras 2020) shed light on the level at which the matter composition in the neutron star core comes into play.
+Downloaded from https://academic.oup.com/mnras/article/503/1/533/6132249 by Southampton Oceanography Centre National Oceanographic Library user on 04 May 2022 the reach of precision measurements for particularly 'bright' future events.
+Moreover, the analysis is useful as it provides insight into the 'systematic errors' associated with the tidal deformability, in the same way that our recent work (Andersson & Pnigouras 2020) sheds light on the level at which the matter composition in the neutron star core comes into play.
 Moreover, the simplicity of the model makes it an attractive alternative for a data analysis implementation, which requires inexpensive construction of a large number of templates covering the relevant parameter space.
 Having said that, the aim of our discussion is manifestly not to develop such a model.
 Our focus is on the physics of the problem.